Izza11/GLSL-Editor-Processing/README.md

     1. Open the processing-tool-editor project in Elipse.

+    2. Right click the project in the left panel and go to properties-> Java Build Path-> Libraries.
+Add external jars(core.jar and            pde.jar) from the lib folder in the processing-tool-editor project directory.

-    2. Set the appropriate classpath.local.location in build.properties in resources folder.
+    3. Set the appropriate classpath.local.location in build.properties in resources folder.
 Currently it is set to this:

             classpath.local.location=X:/GLSL-Editor-Processing/processing-tool-editor/lib

-    3. Set the appropriate path to Shdr.exe in ShaderTool.java inside the run() function as shown below
+    4. Set the appropriate path to Shdr.exe in ShaderTool.java inside the run() function as shown below

             Process process = new ProcessBuilder("X:\\GLSL-Editor-Processing\\Shdr-master\\release-builds\\Shdr-win32-ia32\\Shdr.exe").start();

-    4. Compile using Ant:
+    5. Compile using Ant:

       - From the menu bar, choose Window → Show View → Ant.
 A tab with the title "Ant" will pop up on the right side of your                     Eclipse editor.
       - Drag the resources/build.xml file in there, and a new item "ProcessingTools" will appear.